THE SMALL MULTIPLE

 Don possesses an unusual combination of talents: he is highly structured, disciplined and logical, while at the same time he cultivates a vision that is unconventional, even quirky.
 His inclination is to look at the world from an odd angle (sometimes subterranean, sometimes stratospheric), and this can produce work that is original, memorable and engaging.
 Don also brings to his craft a wonderful work ethic and formidable technical skills as both a writer and a director.

 My FDU editing class, Spring 2015.
 One of the best ever.
 Thanks, guys.

 I tell Stories.
 Like the time I helped my brother outline a sci-fi tale involving a bloodthirsty alien, legions of doomed townsfolk and a small, wind-up car.
 I was seven, Chris was ten.
 Sadly, we never finished this gem, but I'm pretty sure it was my first experience with goal-directed storytelling.

 These days I tell stories (and teach) with words, pictures and the ever-changing tools of digital cinema.
 As a...

 editor, I transform a media whirlwind into narrative flow.

 And though it's not a primary focus, I also produce many programs, to assure that creative enthusiasm dovetails with the realities of time and budget.

 Experience: over 25 years and some 400 projects, a mixed bag of entertainment, documentary, public relations, training and marketing.
 And some things just for fun.

-Clients: Novartis, AT&T, Foster Wheeler, Ricoh, The Seeing Eye, IBM, Pfizer, Genentech, Becton Dickinson, Citibank, Johnson & Johnson... plus a whole slew of others.
+Clients: Novartis, AT&T, Foster Wheeler, Ricoh, The Seeing Eye, IBM, Pfizer, Merck, Becton Dickinson, Citibank, Johnson & Johnson... plus a whole slew of others.

 My role varies with the job.
 Sometimes I'm just the editor, or just the writer, but often I provide a combination of services.
 Want to know more?
 Give me a call.